crazyrat13/seqgen/README.md

 ```

-If you find this project useful [Give us a star on GitHub](https://github.com/crazyrat13/seqgen)
+If you find this project useful [give us a star on GitHub](https://github.com/crazyrat13/seqgen)